Places to stay in Mystic, Connecticut

 Selected in the 1684 on the banks of the Mystic River, this historic village has retained its charm as so few places have in New England.
 Local restaurants include Pop Over Eatery, Grass & Bone, The Shipwright’s Daughter, and Restaurant Bravo Bravo.

-If you are travelling in the area, Mystic is located close to Alewife Cove, McKinley Park, Stuart Hill, Horton Cove and Shewville Brook.
+If you are travelling in the area, Mystic is located close to Old Town MIll, Baptist Hill, Hazelnut Hill, Fort Griswold (historical) and Saint Johns Church.

 Once a booming 19th century ship building center, the connection to the sea is ongoing and the sailing schooners still pass beneath the Bascule Drawbridge.